Need help? Call our 24/7 hotline: (636) 681-3200

 HVAC System Cleaning: The heating, ventilation, and air conditioning (HVAC) system may have been affected by smoke and soot particles.
 Cleaning and inspecting the HVAC system help ensure that it operates efficiently and does not distribute contaminants throughout the property.

 Reconstruction and Restoration: If the fire has caused significant damage to the structure, reconstruction work is undertaken to restore the property to its pre-fire condition.
 This may involve rebuilding walls, replacing flooring, repairing electrical and plumbing systems, and repainting.

 Don't forget that your home may have also experienced water damage from firefighting efforts.
 Fast Restoration offers water damage restoration services as well to further help restore your home and belongings!

 Fast Restoration is proud to service the greater St. Charles and St. Louis area.
 With our expertise and cutting-edge techniques, we restore homes and businesses to their former glory.
 Whether you need fire damage restoration, water damage cleanup, or mold remediation, our skilled team delivers exceptional results, ensuring customer satisfaction at every step.
 Contact us today and we'll be at your property in 60 minutes or less!

-The duration of sewage clean-up depends on the extent of the damage, the size of the affected area, and the necessary remediation steps.
-It can range from a few days to a couple of weeks.
-Fast Restoration, will provide a more accurate timeline after assessing the situation.
+The duration of fire and smoke remediation varies depending on the extent of the damage and the specific requirements of the restoration process.
+It can range from days to weeks and sometimes longer for severe cases.
+A professional remediation company will provide a more accurate timeline after assessing the damage.

-It depends on the specifics of your homeowner's insurance policy.
-Some policies may cover sewage clean-up, while others may require additional coverage or have specific exclusions.
-Review your insurance policy or contact your insurance provider to understand the extent of coverage for sewage-related incidents.
+Most homeowners' insurance policies cover fire and smoke damage remediation.
+Review your insurance policy or contact your insurance provider to understand the extent of coverage and the claims process for fire-related incidents.